 Hoop 10 - Hoop 10 Basketball vis dedicated to the growth, development, and instruction of players and families with regard to the sport of basketball.
 Hoop 10 provides camps, tournaments and training sessions throughout the year.

-Amarillo Sod Poodles - AA Baseball Team - HODGETOWN in downtown Amarillo is the new home for the San Diego Padres' Double-A affiliate.
+Amarillo Sod Poodles - AA Baseball Team - HODGETOWN in downtown Amarillo is the new home for the Arizona Diamondbacks' Double-A affiliate.
 The Sod Poodles play 70 home games each season, with a capacity of over 7,000.
 Come check out this exciting new entertainment option in the heart of Amarillo.